qui113x/Werkzeug-PBKDF2-Hash-Converter/README.md

-## Werkzeug-PBKDF2-Hash-Converter
+#Werkzeug-PBKDF2-Hash-Converter
-# A simple python script for converting Werkzeug PBKDF2 hashes to their corresponding Hachcat format and vice versa
+#A simple python script for converting Werkzeug PBKDF2 hashes to their corresponding
+#Hachcat format and vice versa

-!)
-This is a simple python script for converting pbkdf2_sha256 hashes into Hashcat compatible hashes.
+#This is a simple python script for converting pbkdf2_sha256 hashes into Hashcat compatible
+#hashes.
 You can also work backwards from Hashcat compatible hashes into pbkdf2 hashes.

-2) This script also contains a batch function that allows for the conversion of multiple hashes from a single input file.
+#This script also contains a batch function that allows for the conversion of multiple
+#hashes from a single input file.

 ```
 #!/usr/bin/env python3